eyp/tinker-carto/README.md

 **Do you feel a legend would be needed?**

-  In the current map, I don't think a legend is needed.
+  In the current map, I don't think a legend is needed because all markers have the same color and have the same form.
   But if we want one, we could add a legend to tell the user why some markers are bigger than others, and why their colors are more intense.

 **We love Easter eggs**